LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Method

-This paradigm can be extended to video-to-video generation by replacing the pseudo-video condition $\mathbf{V}_\text{condition}$ with actual video frames, enabling the model to accept an entire video sequence as input.
-In this setting, the binary spatiotemporal mask \( \mathbf{M}_\text{condition} \), originally designed to preserve only the first frame, can now be repurposed as a more flexible mechanism that selectively controls which regions are retained and which are regenerated across space and time.
-To assess the generalization capabilities of the masking mechanism, we evaluate several binary mask configurations.
-In each case, the mask \( \mathbf{M}_\text{condition} \) is applied to the input video to construct \( \mathbf{V}_\text{condition} \), where regions marked as zero are regenerated and the rest are preserved.
+We extend this paradigm to video-to-video generation by replacing the pseudo-video condition $\mathbf{V}_\text{cond}$ with actual video frames, enabling the model to accept an entire video sequence as input.
+In this setting, the binary spatiotemporal mask \( \mathbf{M}_\text{cond} \), originally designed to preserve only the first frame, can now be repurposed as a more flexible mechanism that selectively controls which regions are retained and which are regenerated across space and time.

-\textbf{Default I2V Configuration.} In this configuration, the I2V model preserves the first frame and generates the remaining frames based on the first frame.
-As shown in the first row of Fig.~\ref{fig:explore}, this default mask setup leads the model to synthesize motion across the entire sequence.

-\textbf{Case \#1: No Preservation.} In this case, the model is configured with an all-zeros mask across all frames, meaning none of the original video content is preserved.
-As shown in the second row of Fig.~\ref{fig:explore}, this setup can force the model to generate the appearance for the entire video.

-\textbf{Case \#2: All Preservation.} In this case, the mask preserves the content from the input video while setting the generated frames to zero, ensuring that the original video sequence is maintained in the preserved regions.
-As shown in the third row of Fig.~\ref{fig:explore}, although the overall structure of the original video content is effectively preserved, artifacts appear in areas with discontinuous motion.
-Inspired by this, further LoRA fine-tuning could potentially improve its ability to preserve input video.

-\textbf{Case \#3: Selective Preservation.} In this case, a spatially varying mask is used to preserve the background while allowing the foreground to be generated.
-As shown in the fourth row of Fig.~\ref{fig:explore}, the model struggles to synthesize coherent foreground content.
-This suggests that the pretrained I2V model lacks inpainting capabilities, likely due to limited exposure to spatially varying masks during training.
-More importantly, the model has difficulty handling the interaction between edits and the background, which we aim to improve by fine-tuning on the input video using LoRA.
+To assess the generalization capabilities of the masking mechanism, we evaluate several binary mask configurations, as shown in Fig.~\ref{fig:explore}.
+In each case, the mask \( \mathbf{M}_\text{cond} \) is applied to the input video to construct \( \mathbf{V}_\text{cond} \), where regions marked as zero are regenerated and the rest are preserved.
+The default I2V configuration preserves only the first frame and leads the model to synthesize motion across the entire sequence (first row).
+Exploring the extremes, an all-zeros mask that preserves none of the original content forces the model to generate the appearance for the entire video (second row).
+Conversely, an all-ones mask aimed at preserving all content effectively maintains the video's overall structure but introduces artifacts in areas with discontinuous motion (third row).
+Finally, using a spatially varying mask to preserve the background while generating the foreground reveals a key challenge, as the model struggles to synthesize coherent foreground content (fourth row).